Stared at a spreadsheet so long that the numbers began to blur?

 An example of a company using data visualization is Quicksilver Express Courier.

 This ‘last mile’ delivery service collected data about its fleet but lacked visibility about individual vehicle profitability.

 After adopting cloud financial software, Quicksilver’s finance executives could drill down into the profit and loss for each truck.

 As a result, the company learned it was overpaying for workers’ compensation insurance, and subsequent adjustments saved £100,000 a year.

 Other changes based on insights Quicksilver gained from the platform helped the company increase total profitability at some locations by 5% to 25%.

 Customizable dashboards provide a snapshot of critical financial data and can improve communication between your executives and teams.

 Your senior executives can confidently make informed decisions with real-time access to the most up-to-date financial data.

-Additionally, customisable dashboards facilitate communication between executives, finance teams, and organisational units.
+Additionally, customizable dashboards facilitate communication between executives, finance teams, and organizational units.

 Dashboards provide a common language that everyone in your business can understand, helping to break down silos and ensure everyone is on the same page.